 Advanced Electronic Signatures must be uniquely linked to and identifying of the signatory, must be created using signature data that the signatory can use under their sole control, and any signed data must be tamper-evident.
-These conditions may be satisfied with a CA-issued digital certificate, such as SSL.com’s Business Identity certificates.

 Qualified Electronic Signatures have the same legal standing as handwritten signatures.
 A qualified electronic signature requires a certificate-based digital ID issued by a qualified EU Trust Service Provider (TSP) and must be made with a “qualified electronic signature creation device” such as a USB token.

 The eIDAS also recognizes electronic seals:

 Electronic Seals are similar to electronic signatures, but are typically associated with legal entities rather than natural persons. eIDAS distinguishes between electronic, advanced, and qualified seals according to the same criteria used for signatures.

 Some countries, such as Sweden and Finland, began accepting digital signatures long before the 2016 EU measure.

 Digital Signature Laws in Canada